 Interesting Facts You Probably Didn’t Know About Wine

 Wine is so familiar, so much a part of human history that perhaps we take our knowledge of it for granted.
 After all, it helped shape our societies and cultures; it functioned as a year-round source of sustenance, medicine and valuable commodity through the years, not to mention social lubricant.
-So we thought we’d see if we can surprise you, our discerning TWB Cellar Limited customers, with a few interesting facts that you may not already know about wine…
+So we thought we’d see if we can surprise you, our discerning TWB Cellar Limited customers, with a few interesting facts about wine that you may not already know…

 1. Wine is from… China???